Ethan Place

-John Ethan Place is an American soldier who served in the United States Marine Corps as a sniper.
-In Fallujah, the then-twenty-year-old sniper scored 32 confirmed kills in thirteen days, from April 11 to April 24, 2004.
+John Ethan Place is an American serviceman who served in the United States Marine Corps as a sniper.
+In Fallujah, which the US Army bombarded, the then-twenty-year-old sniper killed 32 people (insurgents) in thirteen days, from April 11 to April 24, 2004.
 He received the Silver Star, the military's third highest award.

 Early life

 Ethan Place grew up in Lake St. Louis, Missouri and graduated from Wentzville Holt High School in 2001.
 He played varsity quarterback for three years in high school.
 He entertained some offers to play college football, but he was not sure he was ready to attend college.
 Ethan chose instead to enlist in the Marine Corps.

 Military service

 Ethan enlisted in the Marine Corps and shipped out to boot camp less than a month after the September 11 attacks of 2001.
 He was convinced by a corporal to try to get into sniper school, where he was among twelve in a class of 24 that passed.

 During the First Battle of Fallujah, Place amassed 32 confirmed kills from April 11 to April 24, 2004.
-Two days later, April 26, was the apex of his efforts when he sprang into action to save his fellow Marines.
-Place disregarded his own safety and left the cover of his defensive position to close with the enemy, killing five insurgents in the process and carrying wounded Marines to safety.
+On April 26 he left the cover of his defensive position to carry wounded Marines to safety, and killing five insurgents.
 His leaders thought enough of his actions that Place was nominated for a Bronze Star Medal.
-When leadership reviewed the Summary of Action that detailed his heroics, they decided to elevate his honor to a Silver Star.
+When leadership reviewed the Summary of Action that detailed his actions, they decided to elevate his honour to a Silver Star.